-This prize was created by family and friends in memory of Catherine Medalia Johannet, a Medicine, Literature and Society major, CC’15.
-Consistent with Catherine’s interest in literature and its use in effecting change in society, this prize will be awarded annually to a Comparative Literature & Society or Medicine, Literature & Society major who has written a distinguished senior thesis that demonstrates the highest academic rigor, creativity and engagement with ethical questions.
-The winner will be chosen by a faculty committee consisting of the Director of Undergraduate Studies, the Director of the Medicine, Literature and Society major and two other faculty members associated with ICLS.
+One to two prizes will be awarded annually to a Comparative Literature & Society or Medical Humanities major who has written a distinguished senior thesis that demonstrates the highest academic rigor, creativity and engagement with ethical questions.
+The winner will be chosen by a faculty committee consisting of the Director of Undergraduate Studies, the Director of the Medical Humanities major and two other faculty members associated with ICLS.

 The Catherine Medalia Johannet Senior Thesis Prize Winners:

 The Black Captive Mater(nal) at the End of the World.

 Ruby Mendelsund, Medical Humanities, CC’23

 Constructions and Reconstructions of Silence in the Oralist Movement and the d/Deaf World.

 Heterotopian Desires: Space in the Photography of Alvin Baltrop and Alair Gomes

 The Evolution of the DSM: An Analysis of Bipolar Disorder, Schizophrenia, & Schizoaffective Disorder Through the Manual & Patient Memoirs